-As many as 400,000 people were told not to consume, cook with or even boil the tap water, after a toxin called microcystin was found in the water supply late Friday.
-Collins told reporters the advisories will remain in effect until at least Sunday evening.
+As many as 400,000 people were told not to consume, cook with or boil the tap water after a toxin called microcystin was found Friday in the water supply.

 He said test results so far are “trending in a very positive direction.”
 The tests are being done by the Environmental Protection Agency.

-Toledo's drinking water comes from Lake Erie, where a harmful algae bloom that causes microcystin has been growing, according to a city spokeswoman.
+Toledo’s drinking water comes from Lake Erie, where a harmful algae bloom that causes microcystin has been growing.

-Several locations around the city have been designated as distribution centers for potable water, where members of the Ohio National Guard, fire officials and other first responders are giving out safe water.
+The city set up distribution centers for potable water, where members of the Ohio National Guard, fire officials and other first responders were giving out safe water.

-About 350 Ohio National Guardsmen have been activated by the governor, according to a U.S. Defense Department official, adding that they have set up three Reverse Osmosis Water Purification Unit sites at two high schools and a police facility.
-The guardsmen have also delivered ready-to-eat meals, the official said.
+About 350 Ohio National Guardsmen were activated by Ohio Gov. John Kasich, according to a U.S. Defense Department official, adding that they set up three reverse osmosis water purification unit sites at two high schools and a police facility.
+The guardsmen also delivered ready-to-eat meals, the official said.

 Lining up for water